Dimitri Vassilakis | Jazz Improvisation and AI Interaction26 February, 2021 News

-The world-renowned, charismatic saxophonist, professor and researcher of the Athens Kapodistrian University will focus on jazz improvisation as storytelling, the connection with language, poetry and prose, as well as its applications to artificial intelligence and natural language processing systems.
+The world-renowned, charismatic saxophonist and adjunct staff and researcher at the master course «Music Technology and Contemporary Practices» of the Athens Kapodistrian University will focus on jazz improvisation as storytelling, the connection with language, poetry, and prose, as well as its applications to artificial intelligence and natural language processing systems.